HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 In special circumstances, we may cancel an agreement for a season ticket and issue a refund retrospectively, if you have been unable to use your season ticket due to an unexpected change in your life circumstances and upholding the agreement would result in an unreasonable situation.
 These special circumstances include, but are not limited to, the following:

-We will refund all remaining unused 30-day periods of a season ticket valid at the moment when the grounds for the refund first arose.
-For example, if you had 35 days left you will receive a refund for 30 days.
-If the reason for refund is hospitalization or other temporary reason, we will primarily issue the refund in the form of day tickets (corresponding to the number of days left on the season ticket).
+We will refund all remaining unused 30-day periods of a season ticket valid when the grounds for the refund first arose.
+For example, if you had 35 days left, you will receive a refund for 30 days.
+If the reason for the refund is hospitalization or another temporary reason, we will primarily issue the refund in the form of day tickets (corresponding to the number of days left on the season ticket).
 In other cases, we will issue a monetary refund.

-You may get a refund retrospectively only for the days that you were unable to use the season ticket and you can reliably prove it.
-The instructions for applying for refund set out in section 4.2 shall apply.
+You may get a refund retrospectively only for the days that you were unable to use the season ticket, and you can reliably prove it.
+The instructions for applying for a refund set out in section 4.2 shall apply.

 In the case of the special circumstances set out in chapter 4.3, the claim must be made within one (1) year from the date on which the claim arises.